|Guide||♦||7 Triplogs||Mine 0||0 Topics|

 The East Ridgeline Trail starts on the northern end at the Peart Road trailhead (though it can also be accessed from the Henness Road Trailhead) and follows the Casa Grande Mountains' foothills towards Arizona City.

 This hike is long (for Casa Grande standards), hot, dry, and shadeless.
 There are plenty of cacti and reptiles.
 Use appropriate caution.

+The East Ridgeline Trail is slightly misnamed as it does not follow a ridgeline.
+However, this is seemingly what the locals call it, so that is what I will call it here.
+If I find a more official name, I'll change it.
 The trail starts at the Peart Road trailhead.
-The trail branches off immediately to the east from the parking area, and is very faint at the trailhead.
-Look for a boot-worn trail heading perpendicular to the parking lot, towards the small drainage in the middleground.
+The trail branches off immediately to the east from the parking area and is very faint at the trailhead.
+Look for a boot-worn trail heading perpendicular to the parking lot, towards the small drainage in the middle ground.

 After passing by the drainage and the saguaro next to the trail, the ERT becomes much better defined and easier to follow.
 It loops around the low ridge near the parking area and then starts climbing up above the Heness Basin (where another dirt parking area and trailhead is).
 The trail crosses the Heness/Peart closed road and climbs to a small saddle, where you get a good look at the next basin.
 This pattern repeats itself all along the eastern foothills of the Casa Grande Mountains.
 The trail stays above the valley floor and below the steepest parts of the actual Casa Grande Mountains as it winds its way between different drainage basins.
-The geology of this trail is much more mundane that the Ridgeline Trail, but the fauna is more diverse, as is the flora.
+The geology of this trail is much more mundane than the Ridgeline Trail, but the fauna is more diverse, as is the flora.

 None, bring your own.

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.